ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Final solution

-The following code snippet contains a complete implementation of the `ExternalDataWidget` plugin (and all its dependencies) and the code to run the editor.
+The following code snippet contains the complete implementation of the `ExternalDataWidget` plugin (and all of its dependencies) and the code needed to run the editor.
 You can paste it into the `app.js` file and it will run out–of–the–box (excluded the Bitcoin logo):

 ```js